 Logo Design for Patriotic Themes

 One big concept to consider when creating a logo is building it around the American Dream.
 Citizens have financial and social freedom.
 They are able to pursue their deemed happiness and a logo that you use to encompass this would greatly increase your level of engagement from your customers.
-Many bank institutions use the symbol of the American Flag to illustrate that they value the freedom of your financial choices.
-Bank of America not only uses an American Flag in their logo, but they use the name America itself to appeal to consumers that says: We are the bank that Americans trust and so should you.
+Many banks use the symbol of the American Flag to illustrate that they value the freedom of your financial choices.
+Bank of America not only uses an American Flag in their logo, but they use the name America itself to appeal to consumers .
+“We are the bank that Americans trust and so should you”.

 Social media is a great and easy way to share your content on patriotism.
 You can get your audience and followers to engage with your content when they like and share it on their own pages.
 Especially on patriotic holidays, you can send out content wishing them a “Happy Independence Day.”
 This statement and any associated images will convey to your audience that you care about your loyalty to their country.

-Patriotism is a big deal, especially in the United States of America.
+Patriotism is a big deal, especially in the United States of America (wikipedia).
 Those who display patriotism are deemed to be proud and loyal to their country.
 It is also something that is linked towards supporting our retired and active duty first responders such as military, police officers, firefighters and more.
 It has become a modern staple and more businesses should capitalize on the success behind using patriotism as a tool for marketing and branding.